Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 5. AuthProvider.tsx

 The next Solana provision we’ll need is the auth provider.
-This is the main difference between mobile and web development.
+This is one of the main differences between mobile and web development.
 What we’re implementing here is roughly equivalent to the `WalletProvider` that we’re used to in web apps.
 However, since we're using Android and its natively installed wallets, the flow to connect and utilize them is a bit different.
-Most notably, we need to follow the mobile wallet adapter protocol (MWA).
+Most notably, we need to follow the Mobile Wallet Adapter protocol (MWA).

 We do this by providing the following in our `AuthProvider`:

 - `accounts`: If the user has multiple wallets, different accounts are maintained in this array of Accounts.
 - `selectedAccount`: The current selected account for the transaction.
-- `authorizeSession(wallet)`: Authorizes (or reauthorizes, if token is expired) the wallet for the user and returns an account which will act as the selected account for the session.
+  - `authorizeSession(wallet)`: Authorizes (or reauthorizes, if token is expired) the `wallet` for the user and returns an account which will act as the selected account for the session.
+The `wallet` variable is from the callback of the `transact` function you call independently anytime you want to interact with a wallet.
-- `deauthorizeSession(wallet)`: Deauthorizes the `selectedAccount`.
+- `deauthorizeSession(wallet)`: Deauthorizes the `wallet`.
 - `onChangeAccount`: Acts as an handler when `selectedAccount` is changed.

 We’re also going to throw in some utility methods:

-- `getPublicKeyFromAddress(base64Address)`: Creates a new Public Key object from the Base64 address.
+- `getPublicKeyFromAddress(base64Address)`: Creates a new Public Key object from the Base64 address given from the `wallet` object.
 - `getAuthorizationFromAuthResult`: Handles the authorization result, extracts relevant data from the result, and returns the `Authorization` context object.

 We’ll expose all of this through a `useAuthorization` hook.